Angular and AngularJS Difference: Choose the Best for Your Needs

 • Templates: Angular offers faster code generation by transforming rich template syntax into optimized code.
 Basically, it ‘assists’ developers in writing code so that programming becomes less drudgery.

-• Component-Based Architecture: Angular heavily relies on components.
-Each component has its own HTML template that declares what renders on the page, a Typescript class that defines behavior, and a CSS selector that defines how the component is used in a template.
+• Component-Based Architecture: Angular heavily relies on Angular components, which are the fundamental building blocks of Angular applications.
+Each component has its own HTML template that declares what renders on the page, a TypeScript class that defines behavior, and a CSS selector that defines how the component is used in a template.

 What Is AngularJS?

 As we mentioned before, AngularJS is the legacy version of Angular.
+The AngularJS framework is a component-based JavaScript framework that enables the development of single-page web applications.
+It popularized the creation of dynamic single-page applications through features like two-way data binding, transforming static HTML into interactive and seamless user experiences.
 It was built on declarative programming and model-view-controller (MVC) architecture.

 AngularJS’s long-term support (LTS) ended in January 2022.
 However, some developers still find the framework worth using because many apps are already made with the JS version, and not all businesses are choosing to migrate just yet.
 So, they still look for web developers skilled in this framework, which becomes harder and harder every year.
 (Sure, we at ProCoders have experts in the framework.)